jdnarvaez/covid-visualizer/README.md

 # Releases
 ## 0.0.3
-Use web workers to load topography
+* Use web workers to load topography
+* Include data for Lousiana, Alaska, and Puerto Rico

 ## 0.0.2
-State summaries on mouse over
+* State summaries on mouse over

 ## 0.0.1
-Initial release
+* Initial release

 # Made With
 * [d3](https://d3js.org)